Fondue: History

 However, the name "cheese fondue", until the late 19th century, referred to a dish composed of eggs and cheese, as in la Chapelle's 1735 Fonduë de Fromage, aux Truffes Fraiches; it was something between scrambled eggs with cheese and a cheese soufflé.
-Brillat-Savarin wrote in 1834 that it is "nothing other than scrambled eggs with cheese".
 Variations included cream ("à la genevoise") and truffles ("à la piémontaise") in addition to eggs, as well as what is now called "raclette" ("fondue valaisanne").

 The first known recipe for the modern cheese fondue under that name, with cheese and wine but no eggs, was published in 1875, and was already presented as a Swiss national dish.
 Despite its modern associations with rustic mountain life, it was a town-dweller's dish from the lowlands of western, French-speaking, Switzerland: rich cheese like Gruyère was a valuable export item which peasants could not afford to eat.

 With the introduction of corn starch to Switzerland in 1905, it became easier to make a smooth and stable emulsion of the wine and cheese, and this probably helped contribute to the success of fondue.

 Fondue was popularized as a Swiss national dish by the Swiss Cheese Union (Schweizerische Käseunion) in the 1930s as a way of increasing cheese consumption.
-The Swiss Cheese Union also created pseudo-regional recipes as part of the "spiritual defence of Switzerland".
+The 1939 New York World's Fair was the first international stage that the Swiss Cheese Union used to promote fondue.
+The Swiss Cheese Union also created pseudo-regional recipes as part of the "spiritual defense of Switzerland".
 After World War II rationing ended, the Swiss Cheese Union continued its marketing campaign, sending fondue sets to military regiments and event organizers across Switzerland.
 Fondue is now a symbol of Swiss unity.
 Fondue is also often associated with mountains and winter sports.

-In the meantime, fondue continued to be promoted aggressively in Switzerland, with slogans like "La fondue crée la bonne humeur" 'fondue creates a good mood' and (1981, in Swiss German) "Fondue isch guet und git e gueti Luune" 'fondue is good and creates a good mood' – abbreviated as "figugegl".

-Fondue was promoted to Americans at the Swiss Pavilion's Alpine restaurant at the 1964 New York World's Fair.
+The extension of the name "fondue" to other dishes served in a communal hot pot dates to 1950s New York.
+Konrad Egli, a Swiss restaurateur, introduced fondue bourguignonne at his Chalet Suisse restaurant in 1956.
+In the mid-1960s, Egli invented chocolate fondue as part of a promotion for Toblerone chocolate.
+The original recipe featured melted chocolate, heavy cream, and brandy.
+This took off in the 1970s in New York which prompted many people to buy a fondue pot for at home which increased popularity.